garrandall/popular-music-data/tracks/give-a-little-bit-supertramp.md

 So find yourself, we're on our way back home

-Ooh, going home
+Oh going home
 Don't you need, don't you need to feel at home?
 Oh yeah, we gotta see
-Ooh yeah, gotta get a feeling
+Ohyeah, gotta get a feeling
-Ooh yeah, come along too
+Ohyeah, come along too
 Whoo!
 You come along too, neah
 Come a... come a... come a... come along

 Check t... check t... check to leah
-Ooh yeah, come along too
+Ohyeah, come along too
 Yeah, come along too, yeah
 Sing Betty Lou
 Come along too
 What a long ride
 Come a long way
-Ooh sing it tonight
+Ohsing it tonight
-Ooh yeah
+Ohyeah